 Footprints/Handprints (Especially for "1st" Birthday Theme!)

 - Invitations/thank-you cards: Paint your child's hand/foot print and stamp onto white paper.
-Or send an E-vite with a picture of the soon-to-be 1 year old.
+Or send an online invitation with a picture of the soon-to-be 1 year old.

 - Decorations: Make handprints and footprints and cut out.
 Put them all over the house.
 Embellish with photos of your bundle of joy's 1st year!